 SnoopWall has renamed itself.
 It will henceforth be NETSHIELD (PRNewswire).

-This CyberWire look back at the Week that Was discusses events affecting Bermuda, Estonia, NATO/OTAN, Russia, South Africa, the United Kingdom, and the United States.
+Today's issue includes events affecting Bermuda, Estonia, NATO/OTAN, Russia, South Africa, United Kingdom, United States.